Blog

 What is a talent pipeline and why does lead capture build one?

 A talent pipeline is a pool of pre-qualified candidates a recruiter can draw from when roles open.
-Lead capture for recruiters builds that pipeline by turning every in-person conversation into a structured, tagged, CRM-ready record, so sourcing starts from a database rather than from scratch.
+Lead capture for recruiters builds that pipeline by turning every in-person conversation into a structured, categorized, CRM-ready record, so sourcing starts from a database rather than from scratch.

 How does CRM integration work with recruiter lead capture tools?